VenuriDampahalage/Glamour-Haven-Beauty-Salon/Glamour-Haven-Beauty-Salon/README.md

 # Glamour Haven Beauty Salon 🌸

-**Glamour Haven** is a premium, full-stack salon management application engineered to bridge the gap between high-end beauty services and seamless digital experiences.
-Built with a robust Java EE backend and a meticulously crafted JSP/Servlet architecture, the platform features a stunning, performance-optimized frontend that prioritizes both aesthetics and speed.
+**Glamour Haven** is a premium, full-stack salon management application designed to bridge the gap between high-end beauty services and seamless digital experiences.
+Built with a Java EE backend using JSP, Servlets, and JSTL, the system follows an MVC-style structure to ensure clean separation between presentation, control, and business logic.
+The platform features a performance-optimized frontend that balances elegant visuals with fast, responsive interactions.

-Beyond its elegant visual interface, Glamour Haven boasts a sophisticated service booking engine, a secure multi-role authentication system, and a comprehensive administrative dashboard for real-time management of salon operations.
-By centralizing core logic and optimizing asset delivery, this project demonstrates a commitment to both technical excellence and a user-centric design philosophy.
+Beyond its user-facing design, Glamour Haven includes a service booking engine, secure multi-role authentication, and an administrative dashboard for managing salon operations in real time.
+By centralizing core logic and optimizing asset delivery, the project reflects a strong focus on maintainability, scalability, and user-centric design.

 ## ✨ Key Features